 Section A - Convocation (a minimum of 50 CLW credits must be accrued)

 EVENT # of CREDITS

-Power Convocation (first Wednesday & Thursday of each month) 2 credits
+Specially Designated Power Convocation 2 credits

 Wednesday Convocation 1 credit

 Thursday Convocation 1 credit

 Opening Convocation 2 credits

 Founders' Day 2 credits

 Honors Convocation 2 credits

-IGNITE!
-(Spiritual Renewal Week) 2 credits (per Convocation)
+IGNITE (Spiritual Renewal Weeks) 2 credits (per service)

-Summer Convocation 2 credits (per Convocation)

-Section B - Community Life Events (No more than 3 30 CLW credits)
+Section B - Community Life Events (No more than 30 CLW credits)

 HCU Mission Learning Opportunities Up to 5 credits

 Mission Trips (pre-approved) Up to 5 credits

-Organization Sponsored Events (pre-approved for CLW) 1 credit
+Organization Sponsored Events (if pre-approved for CLW) 1 credit

 CLW Small Group Bible Studies 1 credit

-University Sponsored Lectures 1 credit
+University Sponsored Lectures (if pre-approved for CLW) 1 credit

-Dunham Bible Museum 2 credits (per exhibit)
+Dunham Bible Museum Learning Activities 2 credits (per exhibit)

 Seminars and Special Opportunities Up to 3 credits

 C.S.
 Lewis DVD Reflections Up to 12 credits

+C.S.
+LEWIS D V D RELECTIONS 1

-Attendance and Tracking
+Convocation Attendance Tracking

-The student is responsible for having his/her attendance recorded by using a smart phone to scan a QR code or by signing in.
+The student is responsible for having his/her attendance recorded at the end of each Convocation service by using a smart phone to scan a QR code or by signing in.
 A student may only sign in twice per semester at Convocation.
-Participants do not receive CLW credit when they arrive late, leave early, fail to scan or sign in, or distract someone else from participating.
-Students may check their CLW record on their HuskyNet account and are encouraged to notify the Spiritual Life Office with any questions regarding their account.
-In the case of a discrepancy in the student CLW account, changes in credit can only be done for the semester prior to the request or the current semester.
+Participants do not receive CLW credit when they arrive late, leave early, fail to scan or sign in, or distract others from being an active participant.
+Students may check their CLW record on HuskyNet account and are encouraged to notify the Spiritual Life office immediately with any questions regarding their credits.
+In the case of a discrepancy in the student CLW record, changes in credit can only be made for the semester prior to the request or the current semester.

-Kaleo Discipleship Opportunities
+Kaleō Discipleship Opportunities

-The phrase "the dust of the Rabbi" is used to depict one who is so close to the rabbi in their everyday walk that they could not help but have their dust ...aka their integrity, relationship with God, and lifestyle rub off on them.
-Through intentional discipleship opportunities called Kaleo (in Greek means "to call"), we want to learn and teach God's love, while sharing with others the truth of Christ.
-A discipleship relationship is important where growth occurs on both sides between the faculty/staff who are discipling and the one who is initiating the relationship to be discipled.
-Our goal is to focus on helping each person know Christ and experience Him in fresh ways through a discipling, community, study, and integration of Christ every day.
-Come and join in Kaleo discipleship and get ready to grow!
-Contact the Spiritual Life office above the bookstore in the MD Anderson Student Center or Kaleo Discipleship to see how to get involved.
+The phrase "the dust of the Rabbi" is used to depict one who is so close to their teacher in their everyday walk that they could not help but have their dust - their integrity, relationship with God, and lifestyle - rub off on them.
+Through intentional discipleship relationships we call Kaleō (Greek for "call"), we want to learn and teach God's love, while sharing with others the truth of Christ.
+Important growth occurs on both sides of these relationships, between the faculty/staff who are discipling and the one who is initiating the relationship to be discipled.
+Our goal is to focus on helping each person know Christ and experience him in fresh ways through intentional community, study, and a growing sense of how the call to follow Christ integrates every aspect of daily life.
+Come and join in Kaleō discipleship and get ready for transformative growth to happen!
+Visit the Kaleō Discipleship webpage to see how to get involved.